 Tests will be conducted in laboratory-scale leaching column studies using soil samples obtained from the Site.
 Stabilized Lake Mead water will be used for the flushing tests.
-Three separate column tests will be conducted as detailed in Table 1.
+A laboratory experienced in setting up and conducting treatability tests (including leaching tests) for environmental remediation will perform all column tests.
+A description of their qualifications and experience is included as Appendix A to this work plan.

+Four separate column tests will be conducted as detailed in Table 1.
 Each of these tests will be run on homogenized samples of soil taken from the alluvium layer at the Site.
 Samples of soil run in these column tests will be collected in areas where previous sampling indicated that soil contains perchlorate in the desired range of concentrations.

-The test columns will be approximately 6 feet long by 6 inches in diameter.
-The collection of soil and water required for these column tests will be coordinated with the upcoming drilling activities described in the Capture Zone Evaluation Work Plan (Northgate, 2010b).
+The collection of soil and water required for these column tests will be coordinated with other drilling activities at the Site.

 Soils to be used for testing are expected to be classified as gravely sands or sandy gravels.
-Approximately 450 pounds of soil will be delivered to the laboratory - 150 pounds of soil anticipated to contain less than 100 mg/kg of perchlorate, 150 pounds anticipated to contain between 100 - 1,000 mg/kg of perchlorate, and 150 pounds anticipated to contain more than 1,000 mg/kg.
-Soil materials of each concentration range will be homogenized, sampled and analyzed by the laboratory prior to conducting the column studies.
+Approximately 800 pounds of soil will be delivered to the laboratory -200 pounds of soil anticipated to contain less than 100 mg/kg of perchlorate, 200 pounds anticipated to contain between 100 - 1,000 mg/kg of perchlorate, and 400 pounds anticipated to contain more than 1,000 mg/kg.
+Soil materials of each concentration range will be homogenized, sampled, and analyzed by the laboratory prior to conducting the column studies.
 Table 2 lists the analytes and methods that will be used in the analysis of soil samples.

 Approximately 100 liters of stabilized Lake Mead water will be provided to the laboratory along with the soil samples.
-Samples of Lake Mead water to be used in the column tests will be analyzed by the laboratory prior to conducting of the column studies.
+Samples of Lake Mead water to be used in the column tests will be analyzed by the laboratory prior to conducting the column studies.
 Table 3 lists the analytes and methods that will be used in the analysis of water samples.
 Results of these analyses will be reviewed by Northgate prior to conducting the column tests.

-Three soil columns will be prepared by the laboratory for testing.
+Four soil columns will be prepared by the laboratory for testing.
+The test columns will be approximately 6 feet long by 6 inches in diameter.
 Soil with varying perchlorate concentrations will be loaded in the test columns, and will be compacted to approximate the wet bulk density (1.856 g/cc) and moisture content (15.4 % by volume) of on-Site alluvium soils.
 A schematic of the laboratory scale column test apparatus is presented in Figure 2.